WHAT DO YOU THINK?

 How do we achieve balance between providing homes for people and not destroying the reasons that folks want to live here in the first place?

-Perhaps you're concerned, but you are wondering what the most important issues are, and what you would like to ask the Candidates for Mayor and City Council.
+Perhaps you're concerned, but you are wondering what the most important issues are.
 You're not alone!
 This can be a new thing for many people.
+One of our main goals at Friends of Heber Valley is to help citizens become informed about all the changes happening here.

-Here are some ideas and topics for discussion and thought:
+Here are just some of the many issues and topics for discussion and thought:

 PRESERVING OPEN SPACE WAS THE NUMBER ONE CONCERN of citizens who helped create